 Go through the monos you’ve written and highlight the best lines, the ones that stand out.
 Those can be valuable lines of dialogue right from the heart.

 Some characters have more forthcoming personalities than others.
 And sometimes even the most open people want to keep certain things to themselves.
 Have a scribble-chat with each of your characters about where they are about all this.
 Let them tell you what they would never tell anyone else in the world.
-There is the heart of that character.
+There is the centre of that character.
 Your reader will sense it and want to know, eventually, what it is.
 Even if you didn’t think it was important to your story, it probably is.

-We all do it, of course we do, we adjust the truth now and again to make ourselves look and feel better, or get out of a tight spot.
+We all do it, of course we do; we adjust the truth now and again to make ourselves look and feel better, or get out of a tight spot.
 Some are more successful at it than others and it’s a rare few who resist lying at all.

 HOW DO WE LIE?